stevenharman/becomes/README.md

 A hack, in coordination with [@coreyhaines](https://github.com/coreyhaines), and with little adult supervision, to make one Objective-C object behave like another.
-Think extending an object with a module, in Ruby
+Think, extending an object with a module in Ruby

 ```ruby
 jedi = AnakinSkywalker.new